Leadership & Board of Directors

 Tommy and his wife Ginny moved to western North Carolina from Clinton, S.C., in 2014 to retire.
 Instead, he began working as gate manager at Grandfather Mountain.

 Tommy’s previous career had been with the South Carolina Department of Employment and Workforce.
 For decades he worked in various roles, including unemployment insurance agent, office assistant manager, office manager and eventually director over 11 counties.

 In 2018 at Grandfather Mountain, he became operations manager, managing nine departments via planning, training, budgeting, communication, infrastructure, supply chains, equipment, vehicles and safety, while also helping to motivate and solve problems with strong judgment and organizational skills.
 In July 2023, he was promoted to vice president of operations.
 Tommy has a passion for Grandfather Mountain and believes in company values and policy, which he demonstrates firsthand to coworkers and management.

 Brad is originally from Rock Hill, S.C. and started working at Grandfather Mountain in April 2011.
-He was promoted to retail manager in 2013 and is currently transitioning to a leadership role within the operations department when he was named operations manager in December 2023.
+He was promoted to retail manager in 2013, and then later switched to a leadership role within the operations department when he was named operations manager in December 2023.